V. O. Chidambaram Pillai: Legacy and honours

-Film portrayal

 In 1961 Kannada film director B.R.
 Panthalu made a film of Chidambaram's life titled Kappalottiya Thamizhan.
 Chidambaram was portrayed by Sivaji Ganesan, Subramanya Siva by T. K. Shanmugam and Subramanya Barathi by S. V. Subbaiah.
 The story of this movie is based on Ma.
 Po.
 Si.'s biography 'Kappalottiya Tamizhan'.
+In Bharathi (2000 film) interactions between V.O.Chidambaram Pillai and Subramania Bharathiyar and life chronicles of V O Chidambaram Pillai is available.
 In RRR film, he was featured and honoured in a song named Ettara Jenda (Koelae).